nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The buyer list can be filtered and modified using commands given in the [features](#features) section of the guide.

 ### 3. Property List
-You can find the property list located at the right section of Cobb's GUI.
+You can find the property list located at the right section of the window.
 ![Property List](images/PropertyList.png)<br>
 The __Property List__ displays information regarding properties that are currently stored in Cobb's database.
 The property list might not be showing **all* the properties in the database all the time (see [FAQ](#faq)).